aertsimon90/greffurt/README.md

 Here, "N" is the total number of intermediary values computed.
 This gives the final Greffurt value, which represents the target value transformed into a more stable, constant value after passing through all the calculated steps and averages.

+if you want to real Greffurt process, look the **greffur.py** file.

 Purpose and Functionality:

 The purpose of the Greffurt function is to take a target value and transform it into a stable, convergent value.
 It does this by: